mapbender/mapbender-documentation/en/book/installation.rst

   | all these files with other permissions.
 So make sure you give the PHP
   | process write access to these files.
 See last step below.

-The following steps assume that you are in folder **mapbender-starter/application**.
+The following steps assume that you are in the directory above the app directory (notice that for git installation that means mapbender-starter/application/ else mapbender-starter/).

 Adapting the configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^